 Prison guards sue Delaware leaders over inmate riot

-The family of slain Lt.
-Steven Floyd Sr. stand nearby as their attorney announces the filing of a federal lawsuit against former governors Jack Markell, Ruth Ann Minner and others seeking compensatory and punitive damages, Tuesday, April 18, 2017 in Wilmington, Del.
+The widow of slain Lt.
+Steven Floyd Sr. wipes the tears from her eyes as her attorney announces the filing of a federal lawsuit against former governors Jack Markell, Ruth Ann Minner and others seeking compensatory and punitive damages after a prison riot at the Vaughn Correctional Center in Smyrna, Del.

 Add your comments below